Trends

 Skin In the Game

 If you already service the health care industry, or if you’ve been thinking about it, now may be a good time to learn more about these new technologies and potential applications.
-Keep in mind that Flexcon stands ready to work with you in developing solutions to gain business in this market, whether it be coating materials with one of Flexcon® DermaFlex™ adhesives, which have been tested to ISO 10993-5 and -10, utilizing Flexcon® Omni-Wave™ hydrogel-free bio-sensing adhesive components, or coating your substrates with your own technologies.
+Keep in mind that Flexcon stands ready to work with you in developing medical adhesive solutions to gain business in this market, whether it be coating materials with one of Flexcon® DermaFlex™ adhesives, which have been tested to ISO 10993-5 and -10, utilizing Flexcon® Omni-Wave™ hydrogel-free bio-sensing adhesive components, or coating your substrates with your own technologies.
 You shouldn’t be the only one with skin in the game.
 Let us help.